ultimateshadsform/Anycubic-Kobra-2-Series-Firmware/README.md

 Not yet, but we are working on it.
 But don't expect anything soon.
 It will take a long long time.

+We do plan to release the tools repo eventually that will allow you to create custom firmware with modifications you want.

 ## Discussion

 - [Link (klipper.discourse.group)](https://klipper.discourse.group/t/printer-cfg-for-anycubic-kobra-2-plus-pro-max/11658)